matthew-brett/barts-setup/barts_setup.md

 ## Setup procedure

-See the appendices for setup that should already be done and waiting for you.  now to the usual setup for streaming.
+See the appendices for setup that should already be done and waiting for you.
+Now to the usual setup for streaming.

 * Get black tripod and church sound cable with 3.5mm jack from behind and to the right of the pulpit (right when facing towards the chancel).